20 Different Types of Snakes in Louisiana

 by cricketsblog is licensed under CC BY 2.0

-Northern Cottonmouth snakes are next on our list of species of snakes in Louisiana.
-It prefers to spend much time in the water and is known as Water Moccasin.
+Northern Cottonmouth snakes are next on our list of Louisiana snake species.
+They prefer to spend much time in the water and are known as Water Moccasins.

-Although it can bite, it normally coils up and bares its teeth before attempting to bite.
-One of the poisonous types of snakes in Louisiana is the northern cottonmouth.
+Although it can bite, the northern cottonmouth normally coils up and bares its teeth before attempting to bite.
+One of the poisonous types of snakes in Louisiana is the cottonmouth.

-However, it’s difficult to locate a site in Louisiana where they’re not since so much of the state is surrounded by water or made of water.
+However, it isn’t easy to locate a site in Louisiana where they’re not since so much of the state is surrounded by water or made of water.

 When threatened, Northern Cottonmouth Water Moccasin snakes are known to display their wide open mouths.

 Before they hit, they will turn their heads back and show off their big, white mouths.
-Thus, immediately remove your arms and legs from the area if you spot a flash of white.
+Thus, if you spot a flash of white, immediately remove your arms and legs from the area.

 20. Midland Water Snake